Anchorsify/Anchorsify.github.io/_projects/Suiton.md

 - Speed: 10
 - Requires: 4 gallons of water, 10 Chakra Control

 Effects: This gives you a +4 bonus to all grapple rolls you make (though it does not apply to weapons, or Kagemane), for any purpose other than escaping a grapple.
+This doesn't apply to ninjutsu-based grapples, or grapples which are performed by weapons or objects.

 #### --( Mekkyaku - Extinguishment )--
 While most shinobi pay no attention to water that's pooling around them on the battlefield, a clever genin that hated being set on fire developed this technique to put a stop to all that!
 In the process, they also realized that the process of gathering it was also useful to keep others from doing the same, and thus, this technique was made instantly hated by all of those who have only the smallest talent with Suiton, as masters of it tend to enjoy maintaining their control over their element.